ydb-platform/ydb/ydb/docs/en/core/yql/reference/yql-docs-core-2/udf/list/datetime.md

 * TimezoneId (16 bits).
 * DayOfYear (9 bits): Day since the beginning of the year.
 * WeekOfYear (6 bits): Week since the beginning of the year, January 1 is always in week 1.
+* WeekOfYearIso8601 (6 bits): Week of the year according to ISO 8601 (the first week is the one that includes January 4).
 * DayOfWeek (3 bits): Day of the week.

 If the timezone is not GMT, the components store the local time for the relevant timezone.